d2s/Documentation/docs/DIYNAS.md

   - using the Intel Core i5 as CPU in NAS is probably an overkill
 5. Kingston ValueRAM DDR4 2133MHz 16GB
 6. Two WD Red 1TB NAS Hard drive, SATA 6Gb/s (SATA 3.0), 64MB, 3.5", 24x7 reliability, IntelliPower (bought in 2014)
-7. Two WD Desktop Green 2TB SATA 6Gb/s, (SATA 3.0), IntelliPower, 64MB, 3.5" (bought in 2012)
-  - one disk HW failed and replaced in 2013 without any loss of data